-Check the Husky Card Office Coronavirus Response page for information specific to our operating hours, policies and procedures during the coronavirus outbreak.
+Check the Husky Card Office Operations Updates page for the most current information regarding operating hours, location, and adjusted card services.

-If you are experiencing issues with your Husky Card or have general inquiry questions we ask that you please email us at email@example.com or call (206) 543-7222.
-In most circumstances, we will be able to resolve issues and answer questions and you will not need to visit our office.
+If you are experiencing issues with your Husky Card or have general inquiry questions please email us at email@example.com or call (206) 543-7222.
+In some circumstances we may be able to resolve issues or answer questions without the need for you to visit our office.
 New students and employees should contact us with their UW ID number prior to visiting in order to first confirm eligibility for the Husky Card.

-Students who are eligible to register, or who have already registered, may obtain their UW ID cards (Husky Cards).
+Newly admitted students and those who are currently registered for credits are eligible to obtain their UW ID cards (Husky Cards).

 Obtaining a Husky Card

-Eligible students may obtain their Husky Card by visiting the Husky Card Account & ID Center at any time during regular office hours.
-On-campus Advising & Orientation sessions through First Year Programs will include a stop at the Husky Card Account & ID Center as part of their itinerary.
+Eligible students may obtain their Husky Card by visiting the Husky Card Account & ID Center at any time during walk-in service hours.
 You will need to have your UW student ID number and U.S. state- or federally-issued photo identification with you (such as a driver's license or passport).
 We do not accept high school IDs.
 Please see our Operations Updates page for alternative options to request your card remotely.
-You can find a list of other locations at ID Center Locations
+You can find a list of other locations at ID Center Locations.

 Taking care of a Husky Card